brisbanesocialchess/.github/profile/README.md

 - Managing our Discord server
 - Playing chess with fellow enthusiasts

+After your pull request has been merged you will be invited to join the Brisbane Social Chess GitHub Organization.

 ## 🎉 Join Our Discord Community

 Connect with other chess enthusiasts, join discussions, and participate in exclusive events by joining our Discord server!